I love them raw, steamed, sautéed, roasted, fermented… you name it I love em’.

 Vegetables contain a wide spectrum of vitamins and minerals, phytonutrients and antioxidants.

-Unfortunately, the scientific information regarding the importance of these vitamins and minerals in vegetables has been exploited.
+Unfortunately, the scientific information regarding the importance of these vitamins and minerals in vegetables has been exploited, like many other things in this world.

 People revere vegetables as if they are the end all of everything.
 And, it’s not necessarily true.